Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 1. Trigger Pipeline on Code Push

 When you push code to GitHub:

-  ➡ Jenkins detects the change
+- Jenkins detects the chang
-  ➡ Pipeline automatically starts
+- Pipeline automatically starts

 No human intervention needed.